HuiResearch/Fast-Spark-TTS/docs/en/get_started/installation.md

-## Fast-TTS Installation Guide
+## Flash-TTS Installation Guide

-> This document provides a detailed walkthrough for installing and deploying the Fast-TTS inference engine, including
+> This document provides a detailed walkthrough for installing and deploying the Flash-TTS inference engine, including
 > environment requirements, model weight downloads, and dependency installation.

 ---